 Your GPU can be used by darktable to significantly speed up processing.
 The OpenCL interface requires suitable hardware and matching OpenCL drivers on your system.
-If one of those is not found the option is grayed out.
-Can be switched on and off at any time and takes immediate effect (default on).
+If one of those is not found this option is grayed out.
+OpenCL support be switched on and off at any time and takes immediate effect (default on).